Robert Peake the Elder: Assessment

+Cambridge portrait of Charles as Duke of York

-Sheeran believes that Peake's creativity waned into conservatism, his talent "dampened by mass production".
+John Sheeran believes that Peake's creativity waned into conservatism, his talent "dampened by mass production".
 He describes Peake's Cambridge portrait, Prince Charles, as Duke of York as poorly drawn, with a lifeless pose, in a stereotyped composition that "confirms the artist's reliance on a much repeated formula in his later years".
-Art historian and curator Karen Hearn, on the other hand, praises the work as "magnificent" and draws attention to the naturalistically rendered note pinned to the curtain.
+Catherine MacLeod describes a "very traditional composition" that may have been required by the corporate patron.
+Karen Hearn, on the other hand, praises the work as "magnificent" and draws attention to the naturalistically rendered note pinned to the curtain.

 Peake painted the portrait to mark Charles's visit to Cambridge on 3 and 4 March 1613, during which he was awarded an M.A.—four months after the death of his brother.
 Depicting Prince Charles wearing the Garter and Lesser George, Peake here reverts to a more formal, traditional style of portraiture.
 The note pinned to a curtain of cloth of gold, painted in trompe-l'œil fashion, commemorates Charles's visit in Latin.
 X-rays of the portrait reveal that Peake painted it over another portrait.
 Pentimenti, or signs of alteration, can be detected: for example, Charles's right hand originally rested on his waist.